benmcevoy/pico-synth/pico synth.md

 The flash memory becomes unstable over 300MHz.
 There are some cmake settings you can use to set the SPI clock divider.
 I did not try too hard.

+# TODO:

+losing the plot

+- the cortex m0+ has a hardware multipler and divider `MULS` but it is 32x32 bits with a 32 bit result.
+Use 16 bit fixed point and try and use straight integer more, especially for durations as they are really just "how may samples do i wait"
+- implement usb host for midi (see: https://github.com/rppicomidi/midi2usbhost)
+- move the I/O polling to core1
+- implement arp
+- revisit instrument design
+- move this to a hardware design - knobs! analog multiplexer! blinky leds!
+I kinda want to use a LED matrix and have some ridiculous colors and patterns playing too. might need another pico driving a hub75 board or something.
+- review/steal (sorry "be inspired by") from https://github.com/juandagilc/Audio-Effects/tree/master and https://github.com/PaulStoffregen/Audio